bazelbuild/bazel/site/docs/tutorial/cc-toolchain-config.md

 3. Run the build again.
 Bazel throws the following error:

     ```
-    The specified --crosstool_top '//toolchain:emscripten' is not a valid
-    cc_toolchain_suite rule.
+    '//toolchain:emscripten' does not have mandatory providers: 'ToolchainInfo'
     ```

-    Bazel discovered that the `--crosstool_top` flag does not point to the `cc_toolchain_suite` rule.
+    Bazel discovered that the `--crosstool_top` flag points to a rule that doesn't provide the necessary `ToolchainInfo` provider.
+So we need to point `--crosstool_top` to a rule that does provide `ToolchainInfo` - that is the `cc_toolchain_suite` rule.
 In the `toolchain/BUILD` file, replace the empty filegroup with the following:

     ```
     cc_toolchain_suite(
         name = "emscripten",
         toolchains = {
             "asmjs": ":asmjs_toolchain",
-         "asmjs|emscripten": ":asmjs_toolchain",
         },
     )
     ```